MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 You're a software developer working for a consulting firm.
 Your clients need help consolidating duplicate code logic.
 Your goal is to improve code maintainability while preserving the existing functionality.
 You're assigned to the following app:

-- E-commerce orders and returns: This app is an E-commerce orders and returns system that processes customer orders and handles product returns.
+- E-CommerceOrdersAndReturns: This is an E-commerce app that processes customer orders and handles product returns.
+It includes core business logic for validating orders and returns, calculating shipping costs, sending email notifications, logging audit activities, and managing inventory levels.

 This exercise includes the following tasks:

-1. Review the E-commerce orders and returns codebase.
+1. Review the E-commerce orders and returns codebase manually.
 1. Identify duplicate code using GitHub Copilot Chat (Ask mode).
 1. Consolidate duplicate logic using GitHub Copilot Chat (Agent mode).
 1. Test the refactored E-commerce orders and returns code.

-### Review the E-commerce orders and returns codebase
+### Review the E-commerce orders and returns codebase manually

 The first step in any refactoring effort is to ensure that you understand the existing codebase.
 It's important to understand the code structure, the business logic, and the results generated when the code runs.

-In this task, you'll open the E-commerce order and return processing project, scan for duplicate code patterns, and test the code.
+In this task, you'll open the E-commerce order and return processing project, quickly review the main components, scan for duplicate code patterns, and test the code.

 Use the following steps to complete this task:

-1. Open the ECommerceOrderAndReturn project folder in Visual Studio Code.
+1. Take a minute to review the ECommerceOrderAndReturn project structure.

-    Take a moment to explore the project structure.
-Notice that the codebase includes multiple architectural layers including Models, Services, Security, and Configuration.
+    The codebase follows a layered architecture typical of enterprise applications.
+The main architectural layers include: Models, Configuration, Security, Services, and Processing.

 1. Examine the main processing classes.

     Open **OrderProcessor.cs** and **ReturnProcessor.cs** side by side.
 These classes represent the core business logic for processing customer orders and product returns respectively.

-    As you review the code, you'll notice that both classes have similar method signatures and processing patterns.
+    Notice that both classes have similar method signatures and processing patterns.
 This is the most obvious type of duplication, but there are additional, more subtle duplications throughout the codebase.

 1. Review the Services layer.

     Navigate to the **Services** folder and examine **EmailService.cs**, **AuditService.cs**, and **InventoryService.cs**.

-1. Run the application to understand its behavior.
+    You may notice that these services implement similar patterns for handling email notifications, audit logging, and inventory management.
+Each service has methods that follow similar structures but are duplicated for different business processes (orders vs returns).

-    For example, open a terminal in Visual Studio Code and execute `dotnet run` from the **ECommerceOrderAndReturn** project directory.
+1. Run the application and review the console output.

-    Observe the comprehensive console output that shows:
+    The console output includes:

     - Initial inventory levels
     - Order processing with validation, shipping calculation, payment processing, inventory reservation, email notifications, and audit logging
     - Return processing with similar steps but adapted for returns